etiennefd/jawws/_posts/2022-01-15-writing-accessible-theory-ecology-evolution.md

 ## Conclusions

 This paper formalizes some of the stuff I've been discussing with using my own bespoke vocabulary, like "reading friction" instead of "cognitive load."
-I suppose I was reinventing the wheel, not that there's shame in that.
-In fact, I'm happy to have found a more scholarly discussion of my ideas: it shows that some scientists also recognize that there are problems in intra-science communication, and care about improving the situation.
+I suppose I was reinventing the wheel to some extent, not that there's any shame in that.
+In fact, I'm happy to have found a more scholarly discussion of my ideas: it shows that some scientists also recognize that there are problems in intra-science communication and care about improving the situation.

 The paper is specific to theoretical biology, but it generalizes well, and its specificity actually makes it pleasantly concrete.
 I imagine I will be referencing this paper a lot from now on.